isiko1/hangout/README.md

 For example if you login a message is generated to tell you you have done so.
 If you log out again a corresponding message is generated.
 Fields with an asterix annotation are compulsory fields, if they are not completed then a message will be generated stating that.
 Accordingly, if they are not completed in line with the validation assigned to them such as mismatch of passwords or log in user details.

 Deployment of the project went through extensive testing due to experiencing many failed builds.
+Below is copy of the failed attempts.

 lutersweg@hotmail.com: Build failed
 Today at 9:34 AM · View build log